cssu/cssu.ca-old/firstyearguide/index.md

 **Teaching Labs**

-The teaching labs refer to not only the actual labs in Bahen, but also to the whole system through which you are interacting with the department (MarkUs, SSH, PCRS).
+The teaching labs refer to not only the actual labs in Bahen, but also to the whole online system through which you are interacting with the department (MarkUs, SSH (_Remote Lab Connections_), PCRS).
 At the beginning of the year, you'll get an email asking you to set up your Teaching Labs account.
 It is very important that you:
 1. don't lose the email
 2. don't forget the password you set it with.
 This is the most used login you'll need at U of T (after your UTORid login for ACORN).
 Also know that as a CS student you get access to the labs (and Bahen) 24/7 with your T-Card.
+For more information about the labs visit [their site](https://www.teach.cs.toronto.edu/)

 **Help Centre**